Gathering student feedback in your online learning environment

 - Select the Questionnaire activity from the Add an activity or resource chooser.

-An example is, “Use this activity to share constructive feedback about the subject as the session progresses.
-Your feedback will be de-identified and is integral to improving the subject.” - [Optional] To set an open and close date to correspond with the start and finish dates of your teaching session:
+For example, “Use this activity to share constructive feedback about the subject as the session progresses.
+Your feedback will be kept anonymous and is integral to improving the subject.”

 - Expand the Availability section.